January Gardening Tips & Jobs for Guernsey Gardeners

 Start forcing rhubarb

-We sell terracotta forcing jars.
+We sell terracotta forcing jars, or you can use an upturned bin or bucket.
 Forcing gives you sweeter stems earlier.

 Keep putting out food and water for hungry birds